skanab/Mission-to-Mars/README.md

 # Mission-to-Mars
 ## The Mission
-Use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, create a web application using flask to display the data, and alter the design of the web app to accommodate these images.
+Use BeautifulSoup and Splinter to scrape full-resolution images of Mars’s hemispheres and the titles of those images, store the scraped data on a Mongo database, and create a web application using flask to display the data and alter the design of the web app to accommodate these images.

+## Mobile responsiveness
+Mobile responsiveness was added to images and HTML tables to protocols and schematics to complete the pre-flight checklist from their mobile devices.

 ## Pre-Flight Adjustments